mcharytoniuk/octobercms-headless/README.md

 Headless:
 https://octobercms.com/docs/backend/forms#introduction

+Also, don't forget to create 'update.htm' or equivalent backend view to display the form.

 `Newride.Headless.Behaviors.StaticContentEditor` extends the default `FormController` behavior.
 It uses `form_config.yaml` to generate static content API and component for you.

-Inside your backend Controller you also need to provide a public property with the page name your are going to edit (`public $staticPageName`).
+Inside your backend Controller you also can provide a public property with the page name your are going to edit (`public $staticPageName`).
 It will be used by static content component in your views and API routes.
 Your final controller should look somewhat like this: